 Makna Forest has some massive dinosaurs in some areas.
 Ones that will pound you flat if you try to fight them your first time there.

 Fortress-class Mechon are gigantic, the smallest of them being the size of a big house.
 Battles against their generic versions can be just as tough, if not even tougher, than battles against unique monsters of the same level.

 Shulk had this twice.
 First he technically came back after Zanza started using his body as a vessel; and later, after Zanza leaves his body making him die again, he comes back for good.

-Back Stab: Several characters have at least one move that deals more damage when you attack from behind the enemy (for example, Shulk's Back Slash).
-You can sneak behind enemies and start the fight with these attacks, which usually gives you an advantage, or even a One-Hit Kill.
+Back Stab: Several characters have at least one move that deals more damage struck from behind the enemy (for example, Shulk's Back Slash).
+It is possible to sneak behind enemies and start the fight with these attacks, giving a great advantage, or even a One-Hit Kill.

-The Beautiful Elite: Surprisingly, WAY below the levels one would expect from a JRPG.
-Yeah, Shulk, Fiora and Sharla would be top models in the real world (especially if you see them in a swimsuit), and Melia is pure Fetish Fuel.
-But Dunban, while still physically attractive, is within levels reachable by the average person, and Reyn would be unthinkable in most Japanese fantasy media.
+The Beautiful Elite: Rather downplayed.
+Shulk, Fiora, Sharla, and Melia would be top model material in the real world (especially in a swimsuit).
+But Dunban, while still physically attractive, is within levels reachable by the average person; and Reyn would be unthinkable in most Japanese fantasy media.
 The NPCs attractiveness varies a lot throughout the game, too.